Management Strategy

 Biological

-There are many species that will feed on Wild Parsnip, but most do not cause enough damage to the plant to provide control.
+There are many species that will feed on wild parsnip, but most do not cause enough damage to the plant to provide control.

 Sea to Sky Distribution